zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-advanced.md

 <a name="advanced-topics-deep-linking"></a>
 ### Deep linking

-Deep linking is the feature that gives the user a URL that directly navigates to the new blade when a blade is opened and the portal URL is updated.
+Deep linking is the feature that displays a URL that directly navigates to the new blade when a parent blade is opened and the Portal URL is updated.
 By design, only certain blades can be deep linked.

-Blades that cannot be deep linked are the ones that cannot be opened independent of some parent blade or part, like blades that return values to a calling module.
-An example of blades that cannot be deep-linked is a Web page in the middle of an website's check-out experience.
+Blades that cannot be deep linked are the ones that cannot be opened independent of a parent blade or part, like blades that return values to a calling module.
+An example of blades that cannot be deep-linked is a Web page in the middle of a website's check-out experience.

-One of the easiest ways to make your blade deep linkable is to mark your TemplateBlade as pinnable.
+One of the easiest ways to make a deep-linkable blade is to mark its  TemplateBlade as pinnable.
 For more information about pinning blades, see [#pinning-the-blade](#pinning-the-blade).

 <a name="advanced-topics-displaying-notifications"></a>
 ### Displaying notifications

-A status bar can be displayed at the top of a blade that contains both text and coloration that can be used to convey information and status to users.
-For example, when validation fails in a form, a red bar with a message can be displayed at the top of the blade.
-This area is clickable and can either open a new blade or an external url.
+A status bar can be displayed at the top of a blade that contains both text and coloration that convey informations and status to users.
+For example, when validation fails in a form, a red bar with a message is displayed at the top of the blade.
+This area is clickable and can open a new blade or an external URL.

-This capability is exposed through the **statusBar** member in the Blade base class by using `this.statusBar(myStatus)` in your blade view-model, as in the code located at `<dir>Client/V1/Blades/ContentState/ViewModels/ContentStateViewModels.ts`.
+This capability is exposed by adding the `statusBar` member to the Blade base class.
+Use `this.statusBar(myStatus)` in the `ViewModel`, as in the code located at `<dir>Client/V1/Blades/ContentState/ViewModels/ContentStateViewModels.ts`.
 It is also included in the following code.

 ```typescript